 When a patient is enrolled in the CODE PRO system, we are able to monitor many ratios on a per-surgeon, per-procedure basis (as well as bigger-picture, overall totals).
 Below are key terms you’ll hear us use often:

 Capture Rate is the percentage of eligible patients who have completed a particular PRO assessment.
 Monitoring it at every administration interval is very important.
 The reports contain the overall data capture rate, as well as the capture rate for each post-op data collection interval.
 You can find tips on maintaining high patient-reported outcomes capture rates here.

 Missed is the percentage of eligible patients who did not complete their interval assessment by the due date for an unspecified reason.

-Declined is the measure of eligible patients that had been asked to complete a patient outcome assessment, but explicitly refused to do so.
-This is a rare occurrence and represents only 2% of all the patients in CODE’s database.
+Declined is the measure of eligible patients that have been asked to complete a patient outcome assessment, but explicitly refused to do so.
+This is a rare occurrence and represents only 2% of all the patients in the CODE’s database.